cinnData/DataSci/[DS-06E] Example - Online retail transaction data.md

 ## Homework

+1. As explained in lecture DS-06, the $k$-means algorithm uses a random start.
+So, different runs will give different results.
+In real applications we don't these differences to be relevant.
+Compare the results of two partitions obtained in different runs of the $k$-means algorithm, using cross tabulation.

+2. The second item in the outcome of the function `kmeans()` is the average Euclidean distance between a customer and the closest center, and be taken as a measure of the "quality" of the segmentation.
+Apply `means()` with different values of the parameter `k` and compare the corresponding quality measures.
+Do you think that `k=8` was a good choice?

-1. Drop extreme values from the RFM data (before the normalization), perform the normalization and the cluster analysis again.
+3. Drop extreme values from the RFM data (before the normalization), perform the normalization and the cluster analysis again.
 Compare the new clusters with those obtained in question Q3.

-2. Convert every dimension of the RFM data set to a **binary scale** (High/Low), and a create a segmentation based on the eight combinations.
-Compare this partition with the .
+4. Convert every dimension of the RFM data set to a **binary scale** (High/Low), and a create a segmentation based on the eight combinations.
+Compare this partition with the clusters obtained in question Q3.